In this article

 As well as assisting and guiding autistic individuals and their families through the process of applying to become NDIS participants, once an NDIS Plan has been accepted and approved, we can provide advice and guidance on selecting relevant and desired therapies, supports, programs and other services.

 The role of Support Coordinators is to support individuals and their families to navigate the NDIS, access services and support, and to manage challenges and crises which may arise.

 Support Coordinators and Specialist Support Coordinators work with autistic individuals and their families at all life stages.

 To find out more about accessing Support Coordination or Specialist Support Coordination services, please contact the Autism SA Infoline on 1300 288 476.

 Register with Autism SA

-- Free access to our online library, which provides a 24-hour online library and ebook browse & searching service for individuals and families registered with Autism SA
+- Free access to our online library, which provides a 24-hour online library and ebook browse & searching service

 - Access to free workshops